 The Date prototype object is itself an ordinary object.
-It is not a Date instance and does not have a [[DateValue]] internal data property.
+It is not a Date instance and does not have a [[DateValue]] internal slot.

-The value of the [[Prototype]] internal data property of the Date prototype object is the standard built-in Object prototype object (20.3.4).
+The value of the [[Prototype]] internal slot of the Date prototype object is the standard built-in Object prototype object (20.3.4).

-Unless explicitly defined otherwise, the methods of the Date prototype object defined below are not generic and the this value passed to them must be an object that has a [[DateValue]] internal data property that has been initialised to a time value.
+Unless explicitly defined otherwise, the methods of the Date prototype object defined below are not generic and the this value passed to them must be an object that has a [[DateValue]] internal slot that has been initialised to a time value.